davidwoolf/website/static/anatomy-of-everyday-ui-layout.md

 ### Stacking elements

-Use the `z-index` property to control the “Z axis” of elements on screen.
-I’ve used quotes here because there isn’t a real Z axis in the DOM, but the computed visual values with this element are meant to convey a third dimension stacking value.
+Use the `z-index` property to control the z-axis of elements on screen.
 In order for `z-index` to have any affect, one of the following needs to be true:

 - the element has a `position` value set, excluding `static`
 - the element is a direct descendant of a flex or grid container

 An important concept with stacking elements in the DOM is that they are scoped to the nearest ancestor that includes a valid `position` property (again, excluding `static`), meaning that they can’t be positioned higher or lower than that ancestor’s position.
-Confusingly, the “descendant of a flex or grid container” condition doesn’t conform to this rule, so be very careful applying `z-index` in those containers (one way to avoid this to apply `position: relative` to the flex or grid container if you plan to change its direct descendant’s stacking order):
+Confusingly, the “descendant of a flex or grid container” condition doesn’t conform to this rule, so be very careful applying `z-index` in those containers (one way to avoid this to apply `position: relative` to the flex or grid container if you plan to change its direct descendant’s stacking order).

-<iframe
-loading="lazy"
-width="100%"
-src="/examples/ui-layout/position/stack"
-title="Example of stacking elements with the z-index property"></iframe>

 A z-index value can be zero, any negative number, or any positive number.
 This has caused a years-long issue where new code or third party embeds will set values like 9999999999 to ensure they are at the top of the stack.
 Please avoid this if at all possible.
 Here is how I recommend tackling z-index values to avoid headaches.